Madfarm/AWS-sandbox/module5/DatabaseMigrationService.md

 - use AWS Schema Conversion Tool to convert the source schema and code to match the target database

 - use DMS to migrate

+## Other use cases for DMS
+- development and test database migrations lets you test with prod data without messing with users

+- database consolidation

+- continuous replication
+disaster recovery